-I am based in London, United Kingdom and practise from France and occasionally other countries.
+I am based near Paris, France and occasionally practise from other countries.
 I always let my clients know when I will be working from a different location so they can prepare for a different visual background and I use an automatic scheduling system to ensure changes in timezones do not thwart us!

 Part of the reason I work with very few clients is so that I can provide flexibility with scheduling, as my clients tend to have demanding work and personal schedules.

 I therefore do not require that we commit to the same time each week, although I am happy to accommodate a regular space.
 We will usually look one or two weeks ahead and I will give notice of any breaks I am planning to take with as much notice as possible.

 I operate a one week rescheduling and cancellation policy, which means that I will not charge any fee if you give notice of one week or more to cancel.
 If you need to reschedule, I will try to offer a suitable time before Friday of the same week, however if I am unable to, I ask for the full fee to be paid.